-During the current period, the Scheme has incurred trustee services costs totalling £105,741 (excluding VAT) and £18,412 (excluding VAT) in respect of legal costs.
-As the Scheme holds no funds, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.
-If and until Dalriada is able to make any recovery from the Scheme's investments, Dalriada and its advisors will remain at risk of not getting paid for the work carried out in relation to the Scheme.
-However, it is not anticipated at this time that there will be any recoveries made in the short-term to enable these outstanding costs to be met.
+During the current period, trustee services totalling £2,603 were provided specifically to the Scheme.
+As the Scheme holds no funds, no fees were paid.
+If and until Dalriada is able to make any recovery from the Scheme's investments it will remain at risk of not getting paid for the work it carries out in relation to the Scheme.